teacherubial/slss-programming-2023-24/quiz_1.md

 13. B
 14. A
 15. C
-16. E Thanks for catching that
+16. A
 17. B
 18. A
-19. C
+19. E Thanks for catching that Josh